 Emergency repairs: where health and safety is at risk or the property may be damaged, we operate an out of hours service on 0800 917 6077.

 Sometimes we will need to visit your home to undertake repairs, safety checks and inspections.
 We will normally give at least 24 hours’ notice of a visit and you will need to give us access to the property.
 Whenever possible, we will work with you to find a convenient time to attend.

-If we have difficulty in contacting you, we may make unannounced visits.
+If we have difficulty contacting you, we may make unannounced visits.
 You will not be charged if you are not in when we call, but if you don’t respond to a request to contact us this will trigger a tenancy investigation.

 We will charge you in advance for any services that fall outside our contractual obligations set out in the Tenancy Agreement.
 We apply charges in a fair, consistent and transparent manner and you will be notified about any charges you need to pay.

 Charges will be recovered as additional rent.
 You can find more details about services we charge for and when charges will be made in our Statement of Charges and Compensation.